PS Waubuno: Search and speculation

 Another article stated similarly and added that "everything goes to show that she is literally torn to pieces".
 No bodies were ever recovered.

-In the days after the accident, some speculated that after the Waubuno passed Christian Island, "she then directed her course towards what is called Moose Point [northeast of Christian Island], in order to get into shelter as soon as possible.
-But unfortunately she never could have reached it.
-It was blowing a living gale, and a blinding snow falling at the same time, and owing to her very heavy load, and as swell after swell struck her, it is very reasonable to suppose that she spread right out and floundered."
+In the days after the accident, some speculated that after the Waubuno passed Christian Island, "she then directed her course towards Moose Deer Point [northeast of Christian Island on the eastern shore of Georgian Bay], in order to get into shelter as soon as possible.
+But unfortunately she never reached it.
+It was blowing a living gale, and a blinding snow falling at the same time, and owing to her very heavy load, and as swell after swell struck her, it is very reasonable to suppose foundered."
 Two captains working that weekend speculated respectively that "the steamer foundered not far from Lone Rock [25 km southwest of Parry Sound, where] the force of the waves under her guards parted her and she filled with water", or, "she struck one of the rocks belonging to the [Western Islands]", 35 km southwest of Parry Sound.
 Others claimed that "The supposition is that with the heavy load and the gale... a wave struck her and stove in her hold after filling her hold with water and thus causing her to sink at once [and] from the point where the portions of the wreck have been found, and the direction of the prevailing winds, [this probably occurred] only some six or seven miles south of the Western Islands on her regular course".
+Somewhat in contradiction with guesses made about what happened to her... in more recent times divers have discovered her anchors and windlass on the bottom off Haystack Rock, and her engine inshore of them.
+Clearly she had tried to come to anchor when it was realized she had missed the passage and had reefs under her lee.
+For a time the anchors held, and presumably this is when her distress signals were heard.
+Then her windlass was torn from her deck, letting the vessel come downwind onto the reefs where after striking her machinery fell through her bottom and her destruction proceeded.